 Sunday, September 2, 1666, London England is also known as the ‘Great Fire of London’.
 This was a three-day fire that started at the king’s baker’s home.
 Many homes and churches were destroyed, people leaving London in droves to get away from the wind enforced fire.
 Shortly after this period, two English insurance companies were formed.

 Around 1750, fire insurance became the first known insurance in America.
 Ben Franklin, with the help of the Philadelphia Contributionship, established the first fire insurance company.
 This was because – at the time – houses were still made of wood, and positioned very close together.

 Soon after fire insurance was set in America, Franklin came up with the idea of life insurance.
 There was much backlash at the thought of putting a price on someone’s life.
 After years of understanding that this could potentially help widows and orphans, people warmed up to the idea.

-You may not think as a car as being ‘heavy machinery’, but when the car was first invented it was dangerous and risky.
+You may not think of a car as being ‘heavy machinery,’ but when the car was first invented it was dangerous and risky.
 Not long after the first car came off the assembly line did car insurance evolve.
 Car accidents were once the leading cause of deaths in the United States.
-This also brings alone with it liability insurance.
+This also brings along with it liability insurance.

 Today more than ever insurance is changing and evolving.
 Starting from Chinese merchants to online .com clicks insurance proves that a lot of things in life can have a risk – whether small or not – getting insurance can help you.